stripe-samples/checkout-single-subscription/README.md

 <img src="./checkout-demo.gif" alt="A gif of the Checkout payment page rendering" align="center">

+**Demo**

-See the sample [live](https://4iupj.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-single-subscription-4iupj) on CodeSandbox.
+See the sample [live](https://4iupj.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-single-subscription-4iupj) the Node implementation on CodeSandbox.

+The demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.

+Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

+Read more about testing on Stripe at https://stripe.com/docs/testing.

 **Features:**